bgplab/bgplab/basic/4-ipv6/index.md

 **Next:**

-* If you're interested in BGP routing policies proceed to [Use BGP Weights](../policy/1-weights.md) to prefer one of the upstream ISPs.
+* If you're interested in BGP routing policies, proceed to [Use BGP Weights](../policy/1-weights.md) to prefer one of the upstream ISPs.
 * If you want to build networks with more than one BGP router, continue with [Running BGP in Larger Networks](../ibgp/1-edge.md)

 ## Reference Information

-You might find the following information useful if you're not using _netlab_ to build the lab:
+The following information might help you if you're not using _netlab_ to build the lab:

 ### Lab Wiring